 "We had a sweet, sweet patient on one of my rotations who had MS attacks so severe she went blind, and she was concerned when she became pregnant, because she needed her medications to prevent these horrible attacks.
 She told us that she'd quit her medications to protect her baby if she had to!"

 "Thankfully, [that patient] didn't have to make that sacrifice," she added, "but because of the autoimmune nature of the disease, patients must verify their medications with their ob-gyn and their MS specialist before becoming pregnant."

-"[They] should form a strong and lasting support network, which includes healthcare professionals, families, friends, support groups [...] that will assist them throughout their journey with this disease," she added.
-"They should establish, continually assess and share their goals and expectations for their lives as well as for their MS treatments throughout the disease course."
+"They should establish, continually assess, and share their goals and expectations for their lives as well as for their MS treatments throughout the disease course."